Shop Today's Best Deals From Ulta's 21 Days of Beauty Sale

-Today's Best Deals From Ulta's 21 Days of Beauty Sale: Shop 50% Off Lancome, bareMinerals, and More
+Today's Best Deals From Ulta's 21 Days of Beauty Sale: Shop 50% Off Tarte, Kate Somerville, and More

 The holidays might be months away, but Ulta Beauty is making it feel a lot like Christmas in August.
 Ulta's 21 Days of Beauty event started Sunday, August 28 with major savings on your favorite beauty brands.
 If you're looking to stock up on new makeup, fragrance, and skin products or even start collecting early holiday presents, make sure to take advantage of the 21 Days of Beauty sale, now through September 17.

 For those unfamiliar, this is one of Ulta's biggest sales of the year; here's a rundown.
 Each day of the sale, a handful of products will be marked down at 50% off for 24 hours only.
-Today, nine different Perricone MD products are on sale and on September 7, seven clean beauty products are a part of the markdown.
+Today, Kate Somerville's pore-reducing face wash is on sale along with Tarte's mascara that is like lash extensions in a tube.
 Be sure to check the full schedule of sales and mark your calendar to snag your favorites—each product is discounted for one day only.

 To score the best beauty deals today, here's the full line-up for Ulta's 21 Days of Beauty Sale.